ijmarshall/trialstreamer-nginx/README.md

    1. Create initial certificates `docker-compose run --rm certbot init`
    2. Start the nginx server: `docker-compose up -d`
    3. Generate the SSL certificates for robotreviewer.net with `docker-compose run --rm certbot create-cert`
+   4. You can check the existing certificates in the volume by accessing the path shown when running `docker volume inspect trialstreamer-nginx_letsencrypt`
+   5. Update the paths used by the `ssl_certificate` and `ssl_certificate_key` fields for each rule at `nginx/conf/nginx.conf` if necessary.

 ```
 docker-compose up -d
 ```